origamiNDroid/Vehicle-IoT-Security-System/README.md

 # Vehicle IoT Security System
 An IoT security system for the theft prevention of vehicles.
 This project was created at HackGT 2020 and was inspired by a rise in vehicle theft in my local community.
 I hope to make this a noninvasive product that is easy to reproduce and deploy.
+# Purpose
+Many vehicles are equipped with alarms.
+Unfortunately, the current alarm systems are not enough.
+Malicious events involving vehicles occur when the victim is farthest away from the vehicle.
+Vehicles are often stolen at night and right from the victim's home parking.
+The problem is that it is difficult to hear alarms from inside a home and thiefs and other malicious entities are aware of this.
+The solution I propose is to reimagine current alarms but within the realm of IoT or Internet of Things.
+By creating an IoT enabled device a user is able to hear alarms sound from inside the home as opposed to the outside.
+Now with the Vehicle IoT Security System users all over the globe will be prepared.
 # System Diagram
 ![](https://github.com/origamiNDroid/Vehicle-IoT-Security-System/blob/main/Vehicle%20IoT%20Security.jpg)
+# HackGT 2020 Progress Summary
+As of October 18, 2020 at 7:00am EST a functional demo and prototype of the vehicle device and the home device has been created.
+The vehicle device consists of an ESP8266 NodeMCU v1.0, a 9V battery, and an Adafruit LIS3DH Triple-Axis Accelerometer Breakout Board.
+This device connects to a nearby network of the user's choosing and is meant to be placed inside a vehicle.
+If tampering occurs (theft, tow truck, vandalism, angry significant other, etc.), the accelerometer will sense the event and the ESP8266 will send the data over a client and server network connection with home device via a url.
+The home device consists of another ESP8266 NodeMCU v1.0, a push button, and a buzzer (I was expecting company so I went for the quieter route, but in reality I would use a speaker instead).
+If the data received by the home device from the vehicle device confirms tampering, the alarm will sound via a speaker (or in this case buzzer).
+The alarm is disabled via push button until another tampering event occurs.